One Killed, One Injured After Gunman Shoots Into Rideshare Vehicle In University Area - WCCB Charlotte's CW

-CHARLOTTE, N.C. — Police say one person was killed and another injured when a gunman shot into a rideshare vehicle in northeast Charlotte on Sunday.
+CHARLOTTE, N.C. — Police have charged a suspect after an incident that left one person dead and another injured when a gunman shot into a rideshare vehicle in northeast Charlotte on Sunday.

 According to the CMPD, Medic pronounced 19-year-old Jacquez Moore dead at the scene.
 A female passenger was taken to the hospital with non-life-threatening injuries.